-It is possible to change plans, and ‘portability protection’ means that if you or your child have been covered for 12 or more months with no more than a three month break in coverage on a Cayman-based compliant plan, the next Cayman insurer cannot refuse your entry nor add new restrictions onto your enrolment for a similar level of plan.
-The insurers may rate the premiums higher for the risks presented however, and can deny claims for conditions not disclosed on the application.
+It is possible to change plans, and ‘portability protection’ means that if you or your child have been covered months or more with less than a three month break in coverage on a Cayman-based compliant plan, the next Cayman insurer cannot refuse your entry nor add new restrictions onto your enrolment for a similar level of plan.
+The insurers may rate the premiums higher for the risks presented, and can deny claims for conditions not disclosed on the application.

 If you downgrade your family’s plan to save money, you will only be portable to the new level of plan if you change jobs or plans later.
-If you move your child off your local coverage and onto an overseas plan, your child will lose portability due to the break in coverage.
+If you move your child from your local coverage and onto an overseas plan, your child will lose portability due to the break in coverage.
 Importantly, portability still requires, as always, the applicant to fully answer all questions accurately.
-Typically there will be more questions on forms for higher cover plans – allow yourself time to complete accurately.
+Typically there will be more questions on forms for higher coverage plans — allow yourself time to complete these carefully.
 Pre-existing conditions not declared may have related claims denied in full, without even SHIC benefits available.
 This can be avoided by being thorough and truthful.

-The wisest course of action is to choose the highest coverage you can afford as even the most mundane of procedures quickly climb in costs.
-If, however, you opt for a lesser coverage in order to save on monthly costs, consider putting some of those savings aside for an ‘emergency fund’ which you can dip into if and when needed.
+The wisest course of action is to choose the highest coverage you can afford, as even the most mundane of procedures quickly climb in costs.
+If, however, you opt for less coverage in order to save on monthly costs, consider putting some of those savings aside for an ‘emergency fund’ which you can dip into if and when it is needed.